-On August 28, 2019, as part of the Company's 2019 Convertible Notes issuance an amount of \$7.6 million (£6.2 million) was issued to a shareholder.
+On August 28, 2019, as part of the Company's 2019 Convertible Notes issuance an amount of \$7.6 million (£6.2 million) was issued to a shareholder and it was converted to 710,621 shares of Series B convertible preferred shares on April 17, 2020.
 As of December 31, 2019, the shareholder's convertible loan note remained outstanding.
-Refer to Note 7 for additional information on the 2019 Convertible Notes.
+Refer to Note 8 for additional information on the 2019 Convertible Notes.

-The Company receives accounting and professional services from Tapestry Networks, Inc. a company affiliated with a director of the Company and the Company's Chief Executive Officer, from time to time as needed.
-The Company recorded accounting and professional fees totaling \$0.1 million and \$0.2 million for the years ended December 31, 2018 and 2019, respectively.
-As of December 31, 2018 and 2019, the Company had less than \$0.1 million and \$0.1 million outstanding to Tapestry Networks, Inc., respectively.
+The Company receives accounting and professional services from Tapestry Networks, Inc., or Tapestry, a company affiliated with a director of the Company and the Company's Chief Executive Officer, from time to time as needed.
+The Company recorded accounting and professional fees totaling \$0.1 million and \$0.2 million for the years ended December 31, 2020 and 2019.
+As of December 31, 2020 and 2019, the Company had less than \$0.1 million and \$0.1 million outstanding to Tapestry, respectively.